-Sheryl Koval Garko is an experienced trial lawyer who focuses on trademark, copyright, and trade secret litigation.
+Sheryl Koval Garko is an experienced trial lawyer who focuses on intellectual property litigation.
 Clients hire Sheryl for her creative, strategic, business-focused advice enriched by her extensive courtroom experience and working knowledge of a wide range of technologies.

 Over the course of her career, she has represented clients ranging from Fortune 50 companies to start-ups in high stakes trademark, copyright, false advertising, trade secret, and patent litigations and at trial.
 She has worked with leading technology companies and some of the most recognizable brands in the world, including New Balance, Samsung, and Microsoft.
 She has tried cases to both judges and juries in federal courts across the United States and is experienced practicing before the U.S. Patent and Trademark Office’s Trademark Trial and Appeal Board and the International Trade Commission.
 Through her trial work, she has developed deep expertise in litigating novel and complex damages issues in IP cases, and leveraging survey work in that context.

 Sheryl honed her skills in high profile, precedent setting cases.
 She represented New Balance at trial in the International Trade Commission in the successful defense of trade dress claims brought by Nike/Converse in a case that IP Law360 named it the top trademark ruling of 2016.
 Sheryl also represented Aereo against the major U.S. television networks in defense of its novel, industry-disrupting system for providing internet access to over-the-air broadcast television.
 That case ultimately went to the Supreme Court, which addressed copyright law issues of first impression.